bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/sleeves.md

 Any [Augmentation](../basic/augmentations.md) that is currently available to you through a faction is also available for your Duplicate Sleeves.
 There are a few [Augmentations](../basic/augmentations.md), such as NeuroFlux Governor and [Bladeburner](bladeburners.md)-specific ones, that cannot be purchased for a Duplicate Sleeve.

+The "Unstable Circadian Modulator" augmentation's effect is randomized when you load the game or prestige, so different sleeves with this augmentation can have different multipliers.
+This also means that this augmentation is sometimes not purchasable, depending on the current randomized effect.

 When you purchase an [Augmentation](../basic/augmentations.md) for a Duplicate Sleeve, it is instantly installed.
 When this happens, the sleeve's stats are instantly reset back to 0, similar to when you normally install [Augmentations](../basic/augmentations.md).